I hope you had a great weekend! Welcome to Thanksgiving week!

 In the meantime, both O’Sullivan and Weinberg will be watching for announcements about Trump’s Cabinet picks and await Janet Yellen’s appearance on Thursday before the Joint Economic Committee, on the Fed’s economic outlook.
 They expect Yellen will serve out her term as Fed Chair, which ends runs through February 3, 2018, but not her term as a member of the Fed’s Board of Governors which ends in early 2024.

-During the presidential campaign, Trump criticized the Yellen for maintaining low rates for too long and said he would mostly likely replace her when “her time is up.”
+During the presidential campaign, Trump criticized the Yellen for maintaining low rates for too long and said he would most likely replace her when “her time is up.”

 Lawton Retirement Plan Consultants, LLC (LRPC) Monday Morning Minute is crafted to provide decision-makers with important information about the economy, investments and corporate retirement plans in a format that allows a reader to consume the information in less than 60 seconds.
 As an independent, objective investment adviser, LRPC has access to many sources of research and shares the best and most relevant information with its readers each week.